Configuring Study For ePRO and eDiaries

 Visit Dates are defined on any subject-type form. ePRO forms are no different, but the system will do something different with this date during data entry.
 When a Participant opens the form to complete, this date will auto-fill with the user’s current date/time (based on their timezone preference).

-For this reason, it's normally advised to make the visit date field a date+time, and label it as "Date Entered" or something similar, since the system will be auto-populating it.
+For this reason, it's normally advised to make the visit date field a date+time and label it as "Date Entered" or something similar, since the system will be auto-populating it.

-Methods for Deploying Forms at the Right Times
+Methods for Deploying Forms To Participants

 There are four methods of providing forms to study Participants and making them available for the specified duration of time.
 The combination of these methods will cover most requirements that studies have for making sure forms get completed at precise time points in a given Participant's study involvement.

-3. On specific days and times of the week, up to hourly at the top of the hour
+2. On specific days and times of the week, up to hourly at the top of the hour.

-When ePRO forms are not being collected within a visit schedule, the Diary Configuration screen is where you can define which ePRO forms to deploy at a specified frequency.
+The Diary Configuration screen is where you can define which ePRO forms to deploy at a specified frequency.

 Web Browser: